 Can you breastfeed after a breast augmentation?

 The effect on a mother’s milk supply due to breast augmentation would only occur if the milk ducts were damaged during surgery.
-Otherwise, supply should not be affected.
+Otherwise, the supply should not be affected.
 Having poor milk supply can be attributed to a variety of reasons, regardless of whether or not a woman has had breast implants.

 A common fear among women is that their breast implants may be toxic to their baby whilst feeding.
 There is no research to date that supports this theory.
 If you were worried about this being the case, you can arrange to have an MRI performed to check on your implants.
 However, this would be an extreme measure.